neuefische/web-exercises/sessions/js-array-methods/map/README.md

 ## Notes

-- If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.
+- If you want to check whether you solved the tasks correctly, run the test following the steps described on "Local Development".

 ## Development